palkan/active_delivery/README.md

 The parameters could be accessed through the `params` instance method (e.g., to implement guard-like logic).

-**NOTE**: When params are presents the parameterized mailer is used, i.e.:
+**NOTE**: When params are present, the parameterized mailer is used, i.e.:

 ```ruby
 PostsMailer.with(user: user).published(post)